 I have had times where this has burned me and my need to create a comfortable place was taken advantage of and I couldn’t get it back.
 There are certain boundaries that you need to set and stick to.
 What are they?
 That’s up to you.

 Have one on one meetings and team meetings.
 There is a push to get rid of meetings.
 Some say that they are a huge waste of time.
-If you aren’t clear about what the meeting is about, or are unprepared, I would agree 100%.
+If you aren’t clear about what the meeting is about or are unprepared, I would agree 100%.
 One on one meetings with your staff are invaluable.
 It humanizes us.
-Some times I don’t even talk about work.
+Sometimes I don’t even talk about work.
 It’s a way to get to know each other as people, what makes us tick.
-It hold employees accountable for the work they are asked to do.
+It holds employees accountable for the work they are asked to do.
 It is a great way to train a new or weak skill.
 We just cannot expect people to work at their desk and get better at their job by themselves.

 Team meetings are a great way to keep your current message out there, to keep people on task and bring new things to the table.
-It is a also a great platform to give public praise to those who have earned it.
+It is also a great platform to give public praise to those who have earned it.

 These are 4 things I have learned that will give you just give you a better chance.
 You can do all of these things and fall flat on your face if you have the wrong people working for you.
 Some poisonous traits I have seen that I have not been able to overcome are, inflexible, unwillingness to say I am sorry or show any contrition, the incessant need to be right and jealousy.
-We all have our moments, but if these traits are hardwired into any employee, you could be sitting on big problem.
+We all have our moments, but if these traits are hardwired into any employee, you could be sitting on a big problem.